GiftOfEris/izzykayu.github.io/index.md

 ### Welcome to izzykayu's github homepage
-I started learning Python :snake: in July and R in September.
+I started learning Python :snake: in July 2017 and R in September 2017.
 But I coded a little bit a long, long time ago (I wanted my _myspace_ to look pretty).
 I'm always trying to learn more :sparkles: so any feedback is greatly appreciated!
 I'm diagnosed with four learning disabilities including dyslexia and ADHD, so if I can start coding--you definitely can. :sunny: Love of data science and tattoos :crystal_ball: Creative and Passionate.
-Minority Health and LGBTQ+ Health.
-Ethics and Policy.
-I also create hand-drawn and hand-painted gifs :woman_artist: Futurist :green_heart: You can reach me at [isabel.metzger@nyumc.org](isabel.metzger@nyumc.org) or [linkedin](https://www.linkedin.com/in/isabelmetzger) or my newly made [twitter](https://twitter.com/diamondcrowbar):sparkles: or [quora](https://www.quora.com/profile/Isabel-Metzger-2):bust_in_silhouette:
+Pharmacy and Machine Learning.
+Futurist :green_heart: You can reach me at [isabel.metzger@nyumc.org](isabel.metzger@nyumc.org) or [linkedin](https://www.linkedin.com/in/isabelmetzger) or my newly made [twitter](https://twitter.com/diamondcrowbar):sparkles: or [quora](https://www.quora.com/profile/Isabel-Metzger-2):bust_in_silhouette:

 :camera: instagram:[@datavizgirls](https://www.instagram.com/datavizgirls/)

-### My professional background.
+I am passionate about machine learning methods to transform how we solve healthcare challenges.
+I am interested in taking advantage of these emerging technologies to improve how we understand patient health, predict outcomes, and target care.
+But not to stop at the collection of data, but to work towards implementation that can change lives.

+### what I do now
+I hold an MS in Biomedical Informatics from the Sackler Institute of New York University.
+During my master's thesis, I worked on deep learning models to predict Mortality from clinical text and have been contracted by New York Langone Health to build 2 month mortality machine-learning based models from initial history and physical notes of admitted patients.
+Specifically I work towards integrating a model into the hospital’s scalable text classification infrastructure that will emit model classifications at a performance threshold daily to an inpatient team for feedback.

+I also create hand-drawn and hand-painted gifs :woman_artist:

+### what I will be doing next year
+CU Skaggs Doctor of Pharmacy :orange_heart: starting August 2019.

+And of course, I will still be trying to learning as much as I can about clinical machine learning.

+### what I did before

 I earned a BS in Biochemistry, with minors in both Physics and Mathematics (and Studio Art), from ECSU.
 At ECSU, I served as the physics tutor and as a teaching assistant for courses in Biochemistry and General Chemistry and conducted research on carbon nanotubes and stress-defense in plants.
 At Pace University, where I began my undergraduate education, I worked at Haskins Laboratories researching cryptosporidiosis, a disease with devastating implications for the immunocompromised.
 After graduating, I spent time at Harvard University’s Nock Lab, where I completed a research assistantship studying suicidal behavior among senior adults and veterans.
-My experience serving as a member of a research team extends beyond university-affiliated groups: at Nalas Engineering Services, I provided research support on projects contracted by the Department of Defense.
+My experience serving as a member of a research team extends beyond university-affiliated groups: at Nalas Engineering Services, I proided research support on projects contracted by the Department of Defense.

 Additionally, I completed one semester at the University of Maryland School of Pharmacy (UMSOP), ranked 9th in the nation.
 While I ultimately decided to withdraw, I managed to excel, placing in the top 25% of my class at the end of the semester.

-Currently, I graduate with an MS in Biomedical Informatics from the Sackler Institute of New York University.
-I am in my practicum, working under Yindalon Aphinyanaphongs, MD, PhD, in the Predictive Analytics Unit at New York University Langone Medical Center.
-My thesis is Zero Start: Natural Language Processing and Deep Learning of Clinical Text to Predict Mortality.
-I am passionate about machine learning methods to transform how we solve healthcare challenges.
-I am interested in taking advantage of these emerging technologies to improve how we understand patient health, predict outcomes, and target care.
-But not to stop at the collection of data, but to work towards implementation that can change lives.

 ### Some dataviz examples
 >Heat map of CT Accidental Drug Deaths from 2012 - 2016